psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 ![BotRGCN Problem Statement](/static/img/botrcgn-problem.jpg)
 ![BotRGCN Features](/static/img/botrcgn-features.jpg)

 *Feature Embeddings*: The original user features - description, tweet, numerical and categorical features - are encoded and concatenated before they are fed to GNN.
-The embeddings are generated using two methods: Pretrained (i) RoBERTa and (ii) BERT transformer language models, whereas rnum and rcat are derived using one-hot encoded features fed into a fully connected autoencoder with leaky-relu activations.
+The embeddings are generated using two methods: pretrained (i) RoBERTa and (ii) BERT transformer language models, whereas rnum and rcat are derived using one-hot encoded features fed into a fully connected autoencoder with leaky-relu activations.

 *Architecture*: BotRGCN incorporates the twitter network using relational graph convolutional networks to learn user representations and network relations.
 The RGCN derives the hidden representation by passing the input through the first layer and then applying the activation function. $W_1$ and $b_1$ are learnt here.